 Office of Policy Analysis

-In the Office of Policy Analysis (OPA), staff works in one of three functional areas: Fiscal and Policy Analysis, Legislation and Committee Staffing, or Library and Information Services.
-Fiscal and Policy Analysis staff works in the areas of budget and fiscal review and analysis.
-Staff also prepares an estimate of the cost of every bill introduced during the legislative session.
-The area of Legislation includes legislative and amendment drafting, statutory revision, and legal review and analysis.
-Committee Staff comprises staff that provides professional services to all legislative committees, subcommittees, commissions, and task forces.
-Library and Information Services serves the legislature, staff, and the public through the operation of the legislative library and the provision of public information services about legislative activities.
+In the Office of Policy Analysis (OPA), staff work in one of the following functional areas: Budget Analysis; Fiscal and Policy Notes; Legislative Drafting; Committee Staffing; Library and Information Services; Editing and Bill Processing; or Racial Equity Impact Notes.
+Budget analysis staff review and analyze State agency budgets.
+Fiscal and policy note staff prepare estimates of the fiscal impact of every bill introduced during the legislative session.
+Legislative drafting staff draft bills and amendments and also provide legal review and analysis.
+Committee staff provide professional services to all legislative committees and various commissions and task forces.
+Library and information services staff serve the legislature, staff, and the public through the operation of the legislative library and the provision of information about legislative activities.
+Editing and bill processing staff work collaboratively to ensure that bills and other legislative documents are accurate and meet legislative and departmental standards.
+Racial equity impact note staff evaluate the racial impact of selected criminal justice legislation introduced during the legislative session.

 - In addition to their functional responsibilities, OPA staff works in policy-related groups that operate during the legislative interim to review and analyze issues in subject areas such as business, technology, and economic development; courts and civil matters; criminal justice and public safety; education; fiscal planning; health; human services; intergovernmental matters; legal matters; natural resources, environment, and transportation; program review and special projects; public administration; and taxes and revenues.
 The primary purpose of the work groups is to foster the development of subject-area expertise in order to support the multidisciplinary research needs of the committees during the interim and to answer legislative inquiries.